-Working with and learning from Arie Pettway, her artistic mother, Nazareth Major started early as a quiltmaker.
-Arthritis brought a premature end to her work.
+Working with and learning from her mother, Arie Pettway, Nazareth Major started early as a quiltmaker, but arthritis brought a premature end to her work.
+Her work is in the permanent collection of the Clark Atlanta University Art Museum.

 I was about fourteen or fifteen; Mama went to Camden to get a rooftop for the house and she had said she was going to put up a quilt when she got back.
 While she was gone, I put up the quilt on the horses she had made.
 When she got home, I was out in the yard under the chinaberry tree quilting.
 She had to ask, "Who put that quilt in the frame?"
 I was always so nosy; I did whatever I saw my mama doing.